Guanylate kinase

-Thus, the two substrates of this enzyme are ATP and GMP, whereas its two products are ADP and GDP.

-This enzyme belongs to the family of transferases, specifically those transferring phosphorus-containing groups (phosphotransferases) with a phosphate group as acceptor.
-This enzyme participates in purine metabolism.
+The reaction interconverts the nucleotide, guanosine monophosphate (GMP) and guanosine diphosphate (GDP) by transferring a phosphate group from the cofactor, adenosine triphosphate (ATP), which is converted to adenosine diphosphate (ADP).
+The enzyme has very widespread occurrence, for example in L cells, Escherichia coli, rat liver, and calf thymus.

-Guanylate kinase catalyzes the ATP-dependent phosphorylation of GMP into GDP.
-It is essential for recycling GMP and indirectly, cGMP.
-In prokaryotes (such as Escherichia coli), lower eukaryotes (such as yeast) and in vertebrates, GK is a highly conserved monomeric protein of about 200 amino acids.
-GK has been shown to be structurally similar to protein A57R (or SalG2R) from various strains of Vaccinia virus.
+Guanylate kinase is essential for recycling GMP and indirectly, cGMP.
+In prokaryotes (such as Escherichia coli), lower eukaryotes (such as yeast) and in vertebrates, it is a highly conserved monomeric protein of about 200 amino acids which has been shown to be structurally similar to protein A57R (or SalG2R) from various strains of Vaccinia virus.

 Systems biology analyses carried out by the team of Andreas Dräger also identified a pivotal role of this enzyme in the replication of SARS-CoV-2 within the human airways.